 “Then we got on the private plane and I just kinda sat there and thought ‘what the fuck am I doing with my life right now?’
 Just to sit and listen to the stories of ‘the band’ and that was something I will never forget.”

 Grohl does have a special place in his heart reserved for one drummer and one drummer only, the wonderfully talented and far too often maligned talent of Ringo Starr.
 With The Beatles, Starr developed an idiosyncratic style that endeared him to everybody who heard him and made kids start picking up drumsticks.

 We needn’t bore you with all the reasons you’re wrong if you think Ringo isn’t up there with the best.
-Instead, we’ll let Dave Grohl sum it up for you, “Define ‘best drummer in the world’,” Grohl said in a tribute video for Starr’s Rock & Roll Hall of Fame presentation.
+Instead, we’ll let Dave Grohl sum it up for you, “Define ‘best drummer in the world’,” Grohl said in a tribute video for Starr’s Rock & Roll Hall of Fame presentation, clearly aware of the unfounded rhetoric around Ringo’s playing style.
 “Is it someone that’s technically proficient?
 Or is it someone that sits in the song with their own feel?
 Ringo was the king of feel.”